 Introductory or specialized research sessions are available for RAs through each faculty's library liaison.
 Please contact your library liaison to make arrangements.

 The Law Library maintains a Reserve Area for placing materials for student use, whether books, printouts, software or other media.
 Digital items may also be placed on electronic reserve, providing access to students via the Internet.
 Please contact Marva Coward (84145) to place items on reserve.
-You may also use the online Reserve Request Form or contact your library liaison for assistance.
+You may also contact your library liaison for assistance.

 The law librarians capture, preserve, and disseminate the scholarly output of the Marquette University Law School community through an institutional repository, the Marquette Law Scholarly Commons.
 The repository’s reach is worldwide with downloads from Australia, Japan, India, Brazil and China, among others.
 To ensure inclusion, please contact Elana Olson, Faculty Services Librarian, or your library liaison.